Diversity, Equity, Inclusion, and Justice

 Reevaluating Introductory Chemistry Sequences

 The Chemistry faculty have convened a working group to address inequities in outcomes for our introductory chemistry sequence.
 Reforms could include curricular, pedagogical, administrative, and/or structural changes that will promote diversity, equity, and inclusion in introductory Chemistry courses.
-We anticipate that our initial reforms in this area will be implemented beginning in Fall 2022, with continuous assessment and adjustments in subsequent semesters.
+Our initial reforms in this area were implemented in Fall 2022, with continuous assessment and adjustments in subsequent semesters.

 Developing an Equitable Process for Undergraduate Research

-The Chemistry faculty have convened a working group to reform the processes through which undergraduates are introduced to chemistry research and join research labs in our Department, with the goal of making undergraduate research more inclusive and accessible.
-We expect that changes in this area will begin to roll out by Fall 2022.
+The Chemistry faculty have worked to reform the processes through which undergraduates are introduced to chemistry research and join research labs in our department, with the goal of making undergraduate research more inclusive and accessible.
+In Fall 2022, we launched a new undergraduate research webpage that answers frequently-asked questions about independent research, provides information about the number of available positions in each Chemistry lab and relevant timeline(s) for consideration, and introduces a new, centralized application portal for undergraduates seeking to join research labs.

 Engaging Students with a Minor in Chemistry